 During the 1930s, Harry Johnson's "Johnson Water Gardens" nursery located at Garfield Avenue and Jackson Street (not extant) was one of the foremost nurseries for water lilies and rare cacti.
 Known as the "pioneer aquatic Nursery in America," they specialized in exotic species of lotus and night-blooming lilies.
 The nursery enjoyed a thriving mail order business.
-Although the company dates to the 1880s, the earliest location of the nursery is currently unknown.273
+Although the company dates to the 1880s, the earliest location of the nursery is currently unknown.278 side of Somerset Boulevard between San Jose Avenue and Orange Street.